Best Whiskey Books of 2024

 • Advice for attending whiskey festivals

 Experts in the industry love “The Complete Whiskey Course” for its thoroughness.
-It won the 2020 Gourmand award for Spirits Education in the US.
+It won the 2020 Gourmand Award for Spirits Education in the US.
 It’s now a go-to guide for distributors and bartenders across the country.

 Exploring Whiskey Cocktails and Recipes